redmond2742/SSOSS/README.md

 ## Features
-* Automated data processing: The SSOSS scripts uses a combination of GPS and video data to extract images of traffic signals and/or roadway signs.
+* Automated data processing: The SSOSS tool uses a combination of GPS and video data to extract images of traffic signals, roadway signs and/or any static road object that can be captured in a video.
 * Video Synchronization Helper Tools: Python methods are provided to export the video frames and help to synchronize the video file.
 * Image Labeling and animated GIF image tools: Python functions are included to label images or create an animated GIF from multiple images

 ## Requirements
-- Python 3.8
+- Python 3.9
 - Required libraries: pandas, numpy, opencv-python, geopy, gpxpy, imageio, tqdm, lxml

 ## Installation